 Asynchronous Requests

-Some API requests cannot be answered instantly, because their processing (such as products images upload) or results generation (such as full snapshot of all products) takes longer time.
-This type of API requests is processed in two steps:
+Some API requests cannot be answered instantly because their processing (such as uploading products images) or result generation (such as creating a full snapshot of all products) takes a longer time.
+These types of API requests are processed in two steps:

-2. After the job is processed, a webhook is sent and the result can be retrieved.
+2. Once the job is processed, a webhook is sent, and the result can be retrieved.

-Each endpoint is either synchronous or asynchronous per definition, not decided at runtime.
+Each endpoint is either synchronous or asynchronous by definition, not determined at runtime.

 Calling an asynchronous request

-The request is sent as usually.
-For example POST /api/products/{guid}/images with payload in the body:
+The request is sent as usual.
+For example, a POST /api/products/{guid}/images/shop request with a payload in the body:

 {